Parenting Day 6 – Before You Can Help Your Child, You Must Wait

 When he came to himself, he said, “How many of my father’s hired servants have more than enough bread, but I perish here with hunger!
 I will arise and go to my father, and I will say to him, ‘Father, I have sinned against heaven and before you.
 I am no longer worthy to be called your son.
 Treat me as one of your hired servants.”’
 And he arose and came to his father (Luke 15:17-20).

-The “end of himself” is always the beginning of change.
+• #1: End—He Came to an End of Himself: The end of himself is always the beginning of change.
 The end is the necessary first step because a child will often experience worldly sorrow rather than godly sorrow (2 Corinthians 7:10).
-He feels caught between his sin and the horrible consequences of his sin, so he says he is ready to change.
-A few months later, he is back to his sin like a dog returning to his vomit (Proverbs 26:11).
+He feels caught between his sin and its horrible consequences, so he says he is ready to change.
+A few months later, he returns to his sin like a dog returning to its vomit (Proverbs 26:11).

-After God turns the light on, the former rebel will be proactively thinking through a plan of repentance.
+• #3: PlanHe Makes A Plan For Repentance: After God turns the light on, the former rebel will be proactively thinking through a plan of repentance.
 Notice what the Prodigal did.
 Before he acted on his plan of repentance by going to his father, he sat in the hog lot and scripted a plan for repentance.
 Premeditated repentance is a crucial step.
 Isn’t that your testimony?
-(1) You came to an end of yourself, (2) God illuminated your mind, (3) you premeditated your change, and (4) you began working your plan for repentance.
+You came to an end of yourself, God illuminated your mind, you premeditated your change, and you began working your plan for repentance.

 Time to Parent

-1. In what ways do you act like the Holy Spirit in your child’s life?
-Do you become impatient with your child as you try to “speed up” the change process?
+1. How do you act like the Holy Spirit in your child’s life?
+For example, do you become impatient with your child while trying to speed up the change process?

-2. Talk to God and a close friend, asking both of them to help you learn practical patience as you cooperate with God in the transformation of your child.
+2. Talk to God and a close friend, asking both to help you learn practical patience as you cooperate with the Lord in transforming your child.

 Need More Help?